PASSAGE11

 draped round its throat, ever

 Since his previous circuit promenade, back at the start but at a different juncture, the meditator who pondered the moving water under the wooden bridge is gone.
 Has he evaporated?
-Is the present tense continuous (or continual)?
-Has he taken answers or even relevant questions with him, I wonder, or am I the residue asking?
-Or is it something different—the same?
-Is raiment even a word in this circumstance?
+Is the present continuous or continual?
+Has he taken answers or even relevant questions with him, I wonder, or am I the residual asked?
+Or is it something different—something not given up?
+Is raiment even a word in such circumstances?

 vi